Carnivore Diet Meal Plan for Beginners

 What Is the Carnivore Diet?

-The carnivore diet plan is simple; you only eat animal foods and products.
+The carnivore diet plan is simple: focus on meals and snacks.
+You only eat animal foods and products.
 Everything else is restricted.
 That means no fruits, no vegetables, no bread or grains, and limiting your dairy intake to low-lactose foods.
 It's almost the complete opposite of a vegan diet.

 The carnivore diet plan is sort of an evolution of paleo and keto.
 It stems from the contested belief that our ancestors ate mostly meat and fish, and high-carb diets are why Americans and other western societies are experiencing such high rates of chronic inflammation, disease, and gut issues.